What to Blog About

 In a practical sense, testimonials are also a good thing as they effectively ‘write themselves’.
 Your customers are effectively creating blog posts for you.
 As with product and service focus blogs, these can provide a good source of positive new material for regular postings while you focus your energies on what else to blog about, especially pieces that may require more effort and time.

-What to Blog About – Business-Specific ‘Outside’ Topics
+Business-Specific ‘Outside’ Topics

 Another good concept for articles is a focus on outside issues that may be relevant to your business or customers.
 For example, regulatory changes, such as may happen to gas and electricity installation safety standards, may impact on how you provide products and services.